OnizukaLab/kjworkshop2022/_pages/program.md

 At the 15th Big Data Infrastructure (BDI) Workshop in Osaka University (Nov.
 4, 2022)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/5ZoSOSlO6GI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+At [here](https://bit.ly/pptQOP) you can find the slides of this video's talk "Query Optimization and Processing: Trends and Directions" (abstract at [here](https://bit.ly/CMqopA)) that was given on 4 November 2022 at the 15th Big Data Infrastructure (BDI) Workshop (see [here](https://bit.ly/3SAzP0Z) for the agenda) in Osaka University, Japan.
+The spreadsheet at https://bit.ly/CMoTalks has been updated with information on this talk, and also with information on many related upcoming and past talks.

 ---

 ## Brief Timetable Update History
+* Dec.
+5, 2022
+    * Add description
 * Nov.
 13, 2022
     * Add videos
 * Nov.
 2, 2022, 12:00